Burn – Magicka Dragon Knight PvP Build

 All points into Magicka.

-Main Bar – Sword & Shield: Flame Lash, Burning Embers, Fossilize/Shattering Rocks, Burning Talons, Coagulating Blood, Ferocious Leap
+Main Bar – Sword & Shield: Flame Lash, Burning Embers, Fossilize/Shattering Rocks, Burning Talons, Cauterize, Ferocious Leap

-Back Bar – Ice Staff: Degeneration, Engulfing Flames, Elemental Drain, Volatile Armor, Mist Form, Devouring Swarm
+Back Bar – Ice Staff: Degeneration, Coagulating Blood, Elemental Drain, Volatile Armor, Reflective Plate, Temporal Guard

 - Flame Lash: Bread and Butter spammable.
 Deals great damage, and when power lash procs, you get a heal, and extra damage.
 Be prepared for people to whisper you telling you “all you do is spam whip” when you kill them.
 All these flavors and they chose to be salty.